 Is Chief Kakuzawa truly meant to be seen as a Magnificent Bastard manipulator with tons of gambits running to his favor?
 Or is he meant to be seen as a parody/deconstruction of this, since his plans involve letting his enemies know he's doing it without covering every angle someone could use to undo them, taunting his 'Queen' with how he raped her long-lost mother who it turned out always loved her and creating a replacement race that was 99.9% sterile, among other things?
 Were these plotholes, or does the depths of his evil and the successes he does have fool the reader/viewer into thinking he's all that?

 At the end of the manga, Lucy's extremely misanthropic third personality takes over her body as it breaks down, attempting to have its now global-spanning vectors take out humanity before it dies.
 When Kouta can't bring himself to shoot her, despite both Lucy and Nyu's personalities begging him to do so, the third personality suddenly stops, puts the gun back in Kouta's hands, and asks for a Mercy Kill.
 Was it really just in too much pain to continue its genocide, or did it rethink its view on humanity upon seeing that Kouta wouldn't shoot her even when she was trying to eradicate the human species?
+Or did the other two personalities join together to force her hand?

 In response to his Trauma-Induced Amnesia, is Kouta a good kid that honestly doesn't believe that Nyu could harm anyone or someone who goes past the point of believable denial and refuses to see the obvious evidence?

 Base-Breaking Character: With all of the actions and deaths Lucy causes in the series fans are divided.
 How sympathetic she is vs. how much the manga wants the reader to sympathize with her is a main sticking point.
-Fans either view her as one of the best examples of a Jerkass Woobie who's harsh life and trauma are played against all of her atrocities or they feel that the manga tries to wring out much more sympathy for her than she deserves.
+Fans either view her as one of the best examples of a Jerkass Woobie whose harsh life and trauma are played against all of her atrocities or they feel that the manga tries to wring out much more sympathy for her than she deserves.

 Captain Obvious Reveal: Seriously, who didn't figure out Lucy killed Kouta's father and sister before it was revealed?